 Why avoid Richmond?

 Richmond might be a little too residential for some.
-There’s also not a huge range of accommodations to choose from, so you may find yourself in apartments rather than hotels.
+There’s not a huge range of accommodations to choose from, so you may find yourself in apartments rather than hotels.

 What to do in Richmond